-Bulgaria has a rather small coast with only 378 km, but out of these, 130 km have sandy beaches.
+Bulgaria has a relatively small coast with only 378 km, but out of these, 130 km have sandy beaches.
 That’s a lot of kilometers of beaches for you to choose from!
-After traveling extensively through the coast we decided to compile some of our favorite beaches in Bulgaria.
+After traveling extensively through the coast, we decided to compile some of the best beaches in Bulgaria.

-Trivia fact about the Bulgarian Beaches: Prior to 1989 the Bulgarian Black Sea coast was internationally known as the Red Riviera!
+Trivia fact about the Bulgarian Beaches: Prior to 1989, the Bulgarian Black Sea coast was internationally known as the Red Riviera!
 We are pretty sure it had nothing to do with the sand or the water! 🙂

-Best Beaches in Bulgaria
+7 Best Beaches in Bulgaria

 Urban beach of Burgas

-The sea garden separates the city from the beach making the beach much more pleasant than it would be otherwise.
+The sea garden separates the city from the beach, making the beach much more pleasant than it would be otherwise.
 Furthermore, the garden is also very pretty with trees, lawns & gardens, plus play areas, monuments & events!

 Varna’s Urban Beach

-The sand is soft and fairly clean although it could have fewer cigarette buts!
-And the black sea is… the black sea!
-AKA, warm water, small waves and lots of fun!
-It’s also very kids friendly with the water remaining shallow and fairly clear for a good 30-40 yard!
+The sand is soft and reasonably clean, although it could have fewer cigarette buts!
+And the black sea is… the black sea – warm water, small waves, and lots of fun!
+It’s also very kids friendly, with the water remaining shallow and relatively clear for a good 30-40 yards!

 You should note that when people talk about having a beach vacation in Varna, they are usually referring to the Golden Sands beach/resort a few km north of Varna!